rockit-astro/focus-controller/README.md

 ## Multi-channel Focus Controller

-Firmware for Arduino-based stepper motor focus controller for the twin RASA telescopes on CLASP.
+Firmware for Arduino-based focus / shutter / fan controller for the twin RASA telescopes on CLASP.

 The focuser maintains its own absolute scale across power cycles, so positions should be repeatable provided the focus is not moved manually.